Updated: October 2015

 Getting engaged can be one of the most memorable times of a couple's life.
 Having a burglar break into your home and steal the engagement ring, however, can be something you'd like to forget.

-When thinking of insurance for an engagement ring, a primary question might be: Who should buy the insurance—the person who purchased the ring, or the recipient?
+When thinking of insurance for an engagement or wedding ring, a primary question might be: Who should buy the insurance—the person who purchased the ring, or the recipient?
 The answer lies in the current ownership—if the couple isn't living together, then the person who is currently holding onto the ring, whether on a finger or at home, is the person who should make sure it's insured.

 So, let's say John bought an engagement ring for Melissa, but has yet to present it to her.
 At this point, the ring is still John's personal property.
 In this case, John needs to make sure the ring is covered under his homeowners, condo or renters insurance policy.
 Once John proposes and Melissa accepts the ring, Melissa owns the ring.
 It is now Melissa's personal property.
 So Melissa needs to make sure to purchase coverage for her ring under her homeowners, condo or renters policy.

 A standard homeowners insurance policy typically covers personal property for 50 to 70 percent of the amount of insurance you have on the structure of your home, according to the Insurance Information Institute.
-For instance, a home with $100,000 worth of insurance on the structure would typically have between $50,000 and $70,000 worth of coverage for personal belongings such clothes, computers, sports equipment and, yes, items like jewelry.
+For instance, a home with $100,000 worth of insurance on the structure would typically have between $50,000 and $70,000 worth of coverage for personal belongings such as clothes, computers, sports equipment and, yes, items like jewelry.

 However, some categories of personal property have a maximum dollar limit your insurance company will pay in the event of a covered loss, like theft.
 Jewelry and other expensive items are covered, but usually up to certain dollar limits if they're stolen—typically between $1,000 or $2,000 per item of jewelry, according to the Insurance Information Institute.